Dieudonn\'e theory for $n$-smooth group schemes: Introduction

 The goal of this paper is to prove a Dieudonn\'e-theoretic classification for so-called $n$-smooth group schemes over an arbitrary $\F_p$-algebra.
 As a consequence, we obtain structural results on the moduli stacks of $n$-smooth group schemes, resolving conjectures of Drinfeld.

-Classification of group schemes in terms of semilinear algebraic data began in 1955, when Dieudonné classified formal Lie groups over a perfect field in terms of modules over what is now known as the Dieudonné ring \cite{Die55}.
+Classification of commutative group schemes in terms of semilinear algebraic data began in 1955, when Dieudonné classified formal Lie groups over a perfect field in terms of modules over what is now known as the Dieudonné ring \cite{Die55}.
 Since Dieudonné's original papers, many mathematicians have worked to extend this classification to more general groups and base rings.
 Cartier classified formal Lie groups over a general base ring \cite{Car67Modules}.
-Grothendieck suggested to attack the problem in general by defining a suitable notion of Dieudonné crystal \cite{Gro74}, a task taken up in the following decade \cite{Mes72, MM74, BBM82}.
-More recently, Gabber and Lau gave a complete classification of commutative finite locally free group schemes of $p$-power order over a perfect $\Fp$-algebra \cite{Lau13}, and Anschütz, Le Bras, and Mondal classified such group schemes over a quasi-syntomic base using prismatic methods \cite{ALB23, Mon24}.
+Grothendieck suggested attacking the problem for $p$-divisible groups by defining a suitable notion of Dieudonné crystal \cite{Gro74}, a task taken up in the following decade \cite{Mes72, MM74, BBM82}.
+More recently, Gabber and Lau gave a complete classification of commutative finite locally free group schemes of $p$-power order over a perfect $\Fp$-algebra in the spirit of classical Dieudonn\'e theory \cite{Lau13}, and Anschütz, Le Bras, and Mondal classified such group schemes over a quasi-syntomic base using prismatic methods \cite{ALB23, Mon24}.

 In this article, we restrict our attention to a particular kind of finite locally free group scheme called an $n$-smooth group scheme, and we prove a Dieudonn\'e-theoretic classification of $n$-smooth commutative group schemes over an arbitrary $\Fp$-algebra.
 Our formulation and proof are elementary in nature, and make no appeal to crystalline or prismatic Dieudonn\'e theory.
 Instead, we use homological properties of $n$-smooth group schemes and Cartier's theory of formal groups.